 - Northwest suburbs – Attracting families seeking larger homes at mid-tier price points.

-While price growth may be softer in luxury and high-density condo segments, mid-range single-family homes are expected to perform well in both resale value and rental income potential.
+Price growth may be softer in luxury and high-density condo segments.
+But mid-range single-family homes are expected to perform well in both resale value and rental income potential, making them the sweet spot for most investors entering the market now.

-Inventory levels are projected to increase slightly in 2026 as new construction continues in the outer suburbs and more sellers enter the market anticipating lower mortgage rates.
-However, demand is expected to keep pace, especially if interest rates dip below 6%.
+Inventory levels are projected to increase slightly in 2026 as new construction pushes forward in the outer suburbs and more sellers enter the market anticipating lower mortgage rates.
+Demand is expected to keep pace, especially if rates dip below 6%, which would unlock a wave of sidelined buyers.

-Days on market will likely remain steady, averaging 30 to 40 days, depending on location and price bracket.
-Entry-level homes under $400K will continue to move fastest, while homes priced over $700K may experience longer listing periods.
+Days on market will likely hold steady, averaging 30 to 40 days depending on location and price bracket.
+Entry-level homes under $400K will keep moving fastest, while homes priced above $700K may sit longer as buyers in that range take their time.

-Phoenix’s rental market will remain tight in 2026, with rents projected to increase by 4% to 6% across most property types.
-One-bedroom apartments, currently averaging around $1,420/month, are expected to rise to $1,480 to $1,500/month, while two-bedroom units may exceed $1,850/month in high-demand zones.
+Phoenix’s rental market will stay tight through 2026, with rents projected to rise by 4% to 6% across most property types.
+One-bedroom apartments, currently averaging around $1,420 per month, are expected to climb to between $1,480 and $1,500 per month, while two-bedroom units may push past $1,850 per month in high-demand zones.

-Landlords in emerging neighborhoods such as Maryvale, South Phoenix, and North Mountain are expected to see stronger-than-average rent growth, especially where new development remains limited and tenant demand continues to rise.
+Landlords in emerging neighborhoods like Maryvale, South Phoenix, and North Mountain are expected to see stronger-than-average rent growth, particularly where new development stays limited and tenant demand keeps building.
+This is the kind of dynamic that separates disciplined investors from those chasing headlines.

-Vacancy rates are expected to remain below 6%, particularly in well-located Class B and C properties.
-Investors targeting long-term hold strategies in these areas will benefit from steady rent increases and strong occupancy.
+Vacancy rates are expected to stay below 6%, especially in well-located Class B and C properties.
+Investors targeting long-term hold strategies in these areas will benefit from steady rent increases and strong occupancy numbers that protect cash flow through market cycles.

 Is It Worth Buying A Property In Phoenix?

-Yes—buying a property in Phoenix in 2025 or early 2026 remains a sound decision for both investors and end users.
-The city offers a rare combination of price accessibility, population growth, rental income potential, and long-term market stability.
+Buying a property in Phoenix in 2026 is a sound decision for both investors and end users.
+The city offers a rare combination of price accessibility, population growth, rental income potential, and long-term market stability that’s genuinely hard to find at this price point anywhere else in the West, according to analysts at Forbes Real Estate.

-At a median home price of approximately $413,000, Phoenix remains more affordable than many other fast-growing metros in the West.
-Buyers from higher-cost states are continuing to relocate, supporting demand and keeping pressure on available inventory.
-This dynamic is especially favorable for investors looking to capture both appreciation and positive cash flow in the same asset.
+At a median home price of approximately $413,000, Phoenix stays more affordable than most other fast-growing metros in the western US.
+Buyers from higher-cost states keep relocating here, which supports demand and puts steady pressure on available inventory.
+That dynamic is especially favorable for investors looking to capture both appreciation and positive cash flow in the same asset, and it connects to the broader trends shaping whether the US housing market is correcting or crashing.

-From an investment perspective, Phoenix provides excellent cap rate opportunities, particularly in transitional neighborhoods such as South Phoenix, Maryvale, and North Mountain.
-With rents increasing steadily and demand from tenants remaining strong, investors can expect cap rates between 5.5% and 6.8%, depending on location and asset condition.
+From an investment perspective, Phoenix delivers excellent cap rate opportunities, particularly in transitional neighborhoods like South Phoenix, Maryvale, and North Mountain.
+With rents rising steadily and tenant demand staying strong, investors can expect cap rates between 5.5% and 6.8% depending on location and asset condition.

-Buyers targeting long-term appreciation can look to areas like Encanto, Peoria Corridor, and Laveen, where infrastructure improvements and lifestyle amenities are attracting upwardly mobile buyers and tenants.
-These zones are expected to outperform citywide averages in both resale and rent growth over the next 3–5 years.
+Buyers targeting long-term appreciation should look at areas like Encanto, the Peoria Corridor, and Laveen, where infrastructure improvements and lifestyle amenities are drawing upwardly mobile buyers and tenants.
+These zones are expected to outperform citywide averages in both resale and rent growth over the next three to five years, as Zillow’s Phoenix value forecasts have consistently highlighted.

-Additionally, Phoenix remains a landlord-friendly market, with flexible zoning and relatively light rent regulation compared to markets like California or New York.
+Phoenix also stays a landlord-friendly market, with flexible zoning and relatively light rent regulation compared to markets like California or New York, where policy risk can erode returns fast.

-For those using a buy-and-hold strategy, this regulatory advantage supports operational efficiency and long-term portfolio growth.
+For those running a buy-and-hold strategy, that regulatory advantage supports operational efficiency and long-term portfolio growth without the friction you’d encounter in more heavily regulated metros.

 New York City Real Estate Market Overview & Forecast